Learning Your Way Without Map or Compass: Panoramic Target Driven Visual Navigation: Experiments

 \subsection{Navigation Results}

-Our proposed navigation pipeline significantly outperforms RGBD SLAM and the state-of-the-art deep RL method in terms of path quality and success rate, as shown in Table~\ref{table:results}.
+Our proposed navigation pipeline significantly outperforms RTABMap and the state-of-the-art deep RL methods in terms of path quality and success rate, as shown in Table~\ref{table:comparison_results}.
 See Figure~\ref{fig:area1_demo} for several example trajectories generated by our method in the \texttt{area1} environment.

-SLAM~\cite{labbe2019rtab} struggles to localize itself using RGBD alone, due to the high complexity of our testing environments.
+RTABMap~\cite{labbe2019rtab} struggles to localize itself using RGBD alone, due to the high complexity of our testing environments.
 It succeeds only when the start position is close to the goal position.
 SAC~\cite{THOR} performs much worse than ours due to the sparse reward and limited number of training frames.
 In~\cite{THOR}, each environment is a single room and they use synthetic images but our environment can be up to 1031$m^2$ with 40 rooms and we are handling real-world images.
 Our environment has higher complexity with more obstacles and the entrances to the rooms can be extremely narrow resulting in a difficult solution.
 SAC needs millions of frames to converge in our environment which is not practical. \cite{THOR} claims they can generalize to new targets by evaluating only on 10 targets that are several steps away from the training targets.
 In our experimental setup the targets can be anywhere on the map.
-A majority of the successes for SAC is when the target location happens to be in a same room as the start location.
+A majority of the successes for SAC occurred when the target location happens to be in the same room as the start location.
 Our method also requires much fewer simulation steps\,/\,training frames ($\sim700K$ compared to 20$M$) and less training time (90 GPU hours compared to 300 GPU hours).
+Additionally DFP~\cite{dosovitskiy2016learning} and RL (PPO)~\cite{habitat} both perform substantially worse than our method.
+They are purported as working well for examples within similar environments but they fail to generalize well to the unseen targets within the same environment.